PhlexPlexico/cmpt436-project/prototypes/secure-chat/README.md

 This is intended to be a simple prototype for testing https and wss.
 None of the chat system has been really been implemented yet, but it will model the redigo-chat prototype when it's done.

+### Notes

+* The official Golang websocket implementation, [golang.org/x/net/websocket](https://godoc.org/golang.org/x/net/websocket) does not contain any way of limiting the size of the messages sent over the network
+  * It may be prefferable to use [github.com/gorilla/websocket](https://godoc.org/github.com/gorilla/websocket) since it supports this feature which is important so that users can't just send giant strigns and crash our server

 ### Setup

 Setup is a bit more involved for this prototype.
 Make sure you have [Bower](http://bower.io/) and [Go](https://golang.org/) installed, and then run: